In the same category we can also find other similar frameworks like Backboje.js or Angular.js. Each has its strong and weak points.

 manage.py syncdb manage.py migrate

-From emberjs.com download ember.js.
+From emberjs.com download ember.js and ember-data.js.
 From handlebarsjs.com download handlebars.js.
 From a github ember-data-tastypie-adapter repository fetch (packages/ember-data-tastypie-adapter/lib) tastypie_adapter.js and tastypie_serializer.js.

 As you can read on ember website the framework has few layers, similar to Django or other frameworks.
 I won't repeat what's written there.
 I'll just give a quick overview from a Django developer point of view.